 By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

-Application information and audition requirements for the Setnor School of Music’s master of music (M.M.) programs in composition, conducting, performance, and voice pedagogy are listed below.
+Application information and audition requirements for the Setnor School of Music’s master of music (M.M.) programs in conducting and performance are listed below.

 Additionally, in conjunction with Syracuse University’s School of Education, the Setnor School of Music offers M.M. and master of science (M.S.) degrees in music education.
 Admission to music education is through the School of Education.